Wisconsin's tight Republican majority sparks hope for bipartisan cooperation

 “People struggling to pay their bills,” LeMahieu said.
 “We heard that in our local races.
 And so we want to help help help families out there.
 We have the money to do it.
 And that’s going to be our number one priority.”

-He said he would like a tax cut of around $2 billion.
+Both he and Vos said they would like a tax cut of around $2 billion.

 Democrats say that they aren’t opposed to cutting taxes, but that they want it to be targeted to helping the middle and lower classes and families.